SumoLogic/sumologic-duo-security/README.md

 # Deprecation Notice

-This legacy solution to pull logs from Dup to Sumo Logic has been replaced with a dedicated Cloud-to-Cloud Integration Framework source.
+This legacy solution to pull logs from Duo to Sumo Logic has been replaced with a dedicated Cloud-to-Cloud Integration Framework source.
 We recommend customers use the Duo Cloud-to-Cloud source instead of this legacy Python collection method.

 [duo-source/](https://help.sumologic.com/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/duo-source/)